Guelph: Topography and water courses

 Downtown Guelph is situated above the confluence of the Speed River and the Eramosa River, which have numerous tributaries.
 The Speed River enters from the north and the Eramosa River from the east; the two rivers meet below downtown and continue southwest, where they merge with the Grand River (Ontario).
 There are also many creeks and smaller rivers creating large tracts of densely forested ravines, and providing ideal sites for parks and recreational trails.
 The city is built on several drumlins and buried waterways, the most notable being an underground creek flowing below the Albion Hotel, once the source of water used to brew beer.
+Guelph is the largest Canadian city to rely almost entirely on groundwater for its drinking supply, which is sourced from two main aquifers.

 Climate

 This region of Ontario has cold winters and warm, humid summers, falling into the Köppen climate classification Dfb zone (humid continental), with moderately high rainfall and snowfall.
 It is generally a couple of degrees cooler than lower elevation regions on the Great Lakes shorelines, especially so in winter, the exception being on some spring afternoons when the lack of an onshore breeze boosts temperatures well above those found lakeside.

-The highest temperature ever recorded in Guelph was 38.3 C on 6 August 1918 and 13 July 1936.
-The coldest temperature ever recorded was -37.2 C on 25 January 1884.
+The highest temperature ever recorded in Guelph was 38.3 C on August 6, 1918, and July 13, 1936.
+The coldest temperature ever recorded was -37.2 C on January 25, 1884.